What to expect from your Preserved bridal piece

 Burgundy Ranunculus + White Laceleaf (Anthurium) White Stock

 In general, flowers that are thick and flowers that retain a lot of moisture are very difficult to press.
 The outcome is almost always a mystery.
 An example of these include lilies, calla lilies, and most tropical flowers.
 Orchids are tricky but white orchids are even trickier as they typically suffer a lot of browning and tend to press very thin (see-through thin!).
-It’s important for us to receive a few extra flowers so we can press more just in case.
+It’s important for us to receive a few extra flowers so we can preserve more just in case.

 White and Purple Callalilies Flowers aren't the only types of plants we can preserve.
 We often receive bouquets containing succulents and have even worked with cactus and pinecones as well!
 Although these require a different preservation process that takes a little more work, it is certainly possible!
 However, it is important to have extras of these because just like thick flowers, the results are an absolute mystery.
 We are still experimenting and learning to find the best preservation methods for each.
+When it comes to a floral block, we recommend planting your succulent from your florals and we can provide an artificial succulent to use in your piece.

 We recently decided to not work with bridal bouquets that contain all white flowers and no greenery.
 The reason why is because in general, white florals do not press the best.
-White flowers typically turn beige or brown during the pressing process.
+White flowers typically turn beige or brown during the preservation process.
 During the designing process, all-white bouquets blend together making it difficult for each flower to stand out.
 A common and easy solution for those brides who opt for an all-white traditional bouquet is adding greenery to their piece (even if the original bouquet didn’t have any).
 We also recommend adding different types of white flowers so that they are less likely to blend together.

 Recreating your bridal bouquet

 We absolutely love assisting brides with recreations!
 To ensure that your bouquet recreation resembles your fresh bouquet, we ask that you provide us with clear photos taken in natural light and a list of all flowers included.
 We ask for a list because we don’t want to miss any flowers in your recreation.
 Please keep in mind that not all flowers are available year-round.
 We have a growing floral library but if we don’t have a specific flower, we will need to order it and not all flowers are available year-round.
 Dahlias, for example, are available August-October.
 If we don’t have a flower you need in stock, we may need to delay your booking date until we can obtain your flowers or you can opt to use a flower that resembles what you need.
-Lastly, we ask that the photos you send us be taken in natural light so we are able to see your bouquets' true colors.
+Lastly, we ask that the photos you send us to be taken in natural light so we are able to see your bouquets' true colors.
 The final images your photographer provides you with have been edited and may have filters or color variations.
-We ask that you please submit close up shots of your flowers in natural lighting so that we can match the color of your fresh flowers as close as possible.
+We ask that you please submit close-up shots of your flowers in natural lighting so that we can match the color of your fresh flowers as close as possible.

 Do flowers in resin look different than on a pressed piece?